hoonzis/hoonzis.github.io/_posts/2012-10-02-fakes-is-new-test-isolation-framework.md

 =============================
 First a small warning, <a href="http://connect.microsoft.com/VisualStudio/feedback/details/751873/building-unit-test-project-with-fakes-fails-with-error-exit-code-9009">A bug was apparently introduced by the Code Contracts team, which causes a crash when building a solution which uses Fakes</a>.
 You will need to install the<a href="http://msdn.microsoft.com/en-us/devlabs/dd491992.aspx"> latest version of Code Contracts</a>.
 (If you do not know or use Code Contracts, you should not be impacted).

 If you have already used Moles before, you might be wondering, how much code changes will the migration need.
-To give you a simple idea, I have migrated the code from <a href="http://www.hoonzis.com/pex-moles-testing-business-layer.html">my previous post about Moles</a> in order to use Fakes.
-Two major steps have to be taken during the migration:<ul><li>Change the structure of the project and generate new stubs  </li><li>Rewrite the unit tests to use newly generated classes</li></ul>To prepare the solution we have to remove all the references to Moles as well as the <strong>.moles</strong> files which were previously used during the code generation by the Moles framework.
+To give you a simple idea, I have migrated the code from [my previous post](http://www.hoonzis.com/pex-moles-testing-business-layer") in order to use Fakes.
+Few steps have to be taken:

+* Change the structure of the project and generate new stubs
+* Rewrite the unit tests to use newly generated classes

+To prepare the solution we have to remove all the references to Moles as well as the **.moles** files which were previously used during the code generation by the Moles framework.
 Next step is the generations of new stubs using Fakes framework.
 This is as simple as it has been before.
 Open the references window and right click on the DLL for which you want to generate the stubs.
-Than you should be able to select "<strong>Add Fakes Assembly</strong>” from the menu.
+Than you should be able to select **Add Fakes Assembly** from the menu.
 Following images show the difference between the old and new project structure (also note that I was using VS 2010 with Moles and I am now using VS 2012 with Fakes).
 After this is done, one needs to take care of the code changes.

 [![moles](http://lh5.ggpht.com/-9V7HQSZhYHw/UGi3opGKBaI/AAAAAAAAAcw/U3SZYHnvWVM/image_thumb%25255B1%25255D.png?imgmax=800)](http://lh4.ggpht.com/-oc7YGzDMH0k/UF9-wzQZ-ZI/AAAAAAAAAcY/4hPypdEZcXY/image_thumb%25255B1%25255D.png?imgmax=800)